Bank Loan vs. Freight Factoring

 Freight factoring is the ideal solution

-As banks continue to back away from servicing the lending requirements of small business, invoice factoring for trucking continues to grow in popularity.
+As banks continue to back away from servicing the lending requirements of small business, freight factoring continues to grow in popularity.
 Unlike a bank loan, freight bill factoring (a specific form of invoice factoring) is designed exclusively for the trucking industry and is therefore tailor made to solve the cash flow problems faced by busy carriers and brokers.

 The advantages of utilizing freight bill factoring over a commercial loan are huge: